Guide

 • Employees can file complaints directly with the EPFO Regional Commissioner

-• Criminal prosecution: Wilful non-compliance can lead to imprisonment up to 1 year and/or a fine under Section 14 of the EPF Act
+• Criminal prosecution: Wilful non-compliance carries imprisonment up to 1 year under Section 14 of the EPF Act

 06

 • 15 to 19 employees?
-Start preparing your payroll data now.
-Register before you make your next hire.
+Prepare your payroll data and register before your next hire

 • 10 to 14 employees in a scheduled industry?
-Register now - you have already crossed the threshold.
+You are already above threshold - register now

 • Below 10 employees?
-You are fine - just check again with every new hire.
+You are fine - check again with every new hire

-• Have any employees earning below Rs.
+• Any employees earning below Rs.
 15,000 basic?
-Once you register, they must be enrolled.
+Once registered, they must be enrolled

 FAQ